InvisiblePro/AI_Face_Recognition/README.md

 ### Steps to follow:-

-1. First install all pre-requirements using these command-- `startup.bat`.
+1. First install all pre-requirements using these command-- `pip install -r requirements.txt`.

 2. After installing all modules, first run `data_collector.py` which ask `Face ID:` you can set it as 0,1,2,3.... then a pop-up window opens and starts capturing your face pictures.